ckeditor/ckeditor5/docs/framework/architecture/intro.md

 # Introduction to CKEditor&nbsp;5 architecture

 This guide introduces the main pillars of the CKEditor&nbsp;5 architecture.
-It is assumed that you have read the {@link framework/index Framework's overview} and saw some code in the {@link framework/quick-start Quick start} guide.
+It is assumed that you have read the {@link framework/index Framework's overview} and saw some code already.
 This should help you go through the next steps.

 ## Main components